Filed Date: Jan. 12, 2017

 Clearinghouse coding complete

-The action was brought following an investigation by the United States Department of Justice (DOJ).
-In May 2015, the DOJ opened an investigation into the Baltimore Police Department (BPD) after Baltimore city officials and community members voiced concerns about possible unlawful police practices.
-On August 10, 2016, the DOJ released its findings.
-The DOJ concluded that there was reasonable cause to believe that BPD engaged in patterns and practices that violated individuals' rights under the First and Fourth Amendments and federal anti-discrimination laws, such as the Americans with Disabilities Act (ADA) and Title VI of the Civil Rights Act of 1964.
+This action was brought following an investigation into BPD opened by the DOJ’s Civil Rights Division in May 2015 after Baltimore city officials and community members voiced concerns about possible unlawful police practices.
+On August 10, 2016, the DOJ released its findings, concluding that there was reasonable cause to believe that BPD engages in a pattern or practice of conduct that violated individuals' rights under the First and Fourth Amendments and federal anti-discrimination laws, such as the Americans with Disabilities Act (ADA) and Title VI of the Civil Rights Act of 1964.
 Specifically, the DOJ noted BPD’s use of excessive force, retaliation, and unconstitutional stops, searches, and arrests.
 The DOJ also summarized how BPD’s policies and procedures disparately impacted African Americans.
 Additionally, the report highlighted how BPD infringed on individuals’ First Amendment right to free expression, engaged in gender-biased policing when investigating sexual assaults, and used unreasonable force against those with mental health disabilities in violation of the ADA.
 These problems developed from poor training, policies, supervision, and accountability measures.
 The report emphasized the importance of rebuilding trust within the community and including Baltimore citizens in the reform process.

 In response to the DOJ’s findings, BPD and the City of Baltimore entered into an Agreement in Principle to work on creating a judicially-enforced consent decree that would help resolve the problems uncovered during the DOJ investigation.
 The Agreement in Principle outlined several key areas that the future consent decree should address, including: policies, training, data collection, and analysis; technology and infrastructure; officer support; and community policing strategies.
-On January 12, 2017, the same day that the United States filed its complaint with the district court, the parties filed a proposed consent decree and a joint motion for settlement and entry of the agreement.
+On January 12, 2017, the same day that the DOJ filed its complaint with the district court, the parties filed a proposed consent decree and a joint motion for settlement and entry of the agreement.

-The court (Judge James K. Bredar) provided an opportunity for public comment on the proposed consent decree and held a fairness hearing.
-During the hearing, held on February 1, 2017, the government asked for more time to consider the proposed consent decree, presumably in light of the change in administration, requesting additional time to “assess whether and how the provisions of the proposed consent decree interact with [certain post-agreement] directives of the President and the Attorney General."
-The Trump Administration did not want to continue enforcing many consent decrees, a stance that was made official by Attorney General Sessions' November 2018 memo.
-Judge Bredar's order entering the consent decree found this "problematic," stating that it:
+The matter was assigned to District Judge James K. Bredar, who held a fairness hearing regarding the proposed consent decree on February 1, 2017.
+During the hearing, the government, presumably in light of the change in administration, requested additional time to assess whether and how the proposed consent decree interact with newly-issued directives of the President and the Attorney General.
+The Trump Administration did not want to continue enforcing many consent decrees, a stance that was made official in November 2018 memo from Attorney General Jeff Sessions.
+Judge Bredar's order entering the consent decree found this "problematic," stating that it, “[a]s between the parties, this case is settled."

 The court entered and approved the consent decree on April 7, 2017, retaining jurisdiction over the consent decree until its termination.
 249 F.Supp.3d 816.